to teach our class in your area?

 • Alienating Behaviors

-If you are in Texas, we are currently expanding the Between Two Homes class class throughout Texas.We offer a 70% you, 30% us contract for providors outside of the North Texas area in which we handle all participant registration.
-You are responsible for marketing to your courts and presenting the class to the list of participants supplied to you.
-If you are interested in teaching our co-parenting class in Texas in your neck of the woods, please e-mail us.
+If you are in Texas, we are currently expanding the Between Two Homes class class throughout Texas.We offer a contract for providers outside of the North Texas area in which we handle all participant registration.
+You are responsible for marketing to your courts (with the brochures provided by BTH) and presenting the class to the list of participants supplied to you.
+If you are interested in teaching our coparenting class in Texas in your neck of the woods, please e-mail us.
 Please see our maps page for areas currently covered.
+Currently, our contract distributes a 65% provider/35% BTH per participant income struture.

 Please note, the Texas Family Code requires all presenters of coparenting education classes to meet the following criteria: "Presented by a mental health professional who has at least a master's degree with a background in family therapy or parent education."

-If you are outside of Texas and wanting to develop a coparenting class, we have the shell for you.
-Based on Making Two Homes Work: A Coparenting Handbook, by Bradley S. Craig, LMSW-IPR, CFLE the license to use and print the material for a county where the class is not already taught is $300.00 (one time fee) and includes digital versions of the Power Point presentations, class signs, a leaders guide, forms for participants, and class videos.
+If you are outside of Texas and wanting to teach a coparenting class, we have the shell for you.
+Based on Making Two Homes Work: A Coparenting Handbook, by Bradley S. Craig, LMSW-IPR, CFLE the license to use and print the material for a county where the class is not already taught includes digital versions of the Power Point presentations, class signs, a leaders guide, forms for participants, and class videos.
 A sample of one of the videos used in the course is located here.
-The Making Two Homes Work book is available at the discounted rate of $6.00 per book (minimum 40 books per purchase order at a time) for license holders to give to participants to use during the class and as a portable compliment to the class.
-You are not required to got through additional training to teach the class.
+The Making Two Homes Work book is available at the discounted rate per book (minimum 40 books per purchase order at a time) for license holders to give to participants to use during the class and as a portable compliment to the class.
+You are not required take additional training to teach the class.
 As material is updated, licensed holders are provided the content at no additional charge.
 All license holders will receive a link to their web site on our provider network.

 If you would like to teach the Making Two Homes work